 What to see

 Two words: the caves.
 Stretching for nearly five kilometres, Nerja’s caves – known as ‘Cueva de Nerja’ in Spanish – are millions of years old.
 However, despite their age they are, in fact, a relatively recent discovery.
 It wasn’t until 1959, when five friends uncovered a sink hole while hunting for bats, that the caves were found.
 Upon discovering this sinkhole, along with several skeletons and ceramic ornaments, the friends ran out of there to alert the authorities.
 A year later in 1960, the caves started allowing visitor access, after preserving the artefacts they held inside.
 They have since become one of Spain’s most popular attractions and, due to one of the cave’s chambers formation as a natural amphitheatre, are often used to hold concerts and events.

 Another attraction to check out if you’re in the area is the ‘Balco de Europa’, or the Balcony of Europe as it’s otherwise known.
 This fortress was originally designed to keep British pirates at bay but today it is mainly used by tourists to take photos of the outstanding views.

-For those planning to go on holiday to the Costa del Sol, Nerja is certainly well worth a visit, the road to it is great, it will take you approximately 45 minutes or so from Malaga, it is a few km past Velez Malaga.
+If you are planning a holiday to the Costa del Sol, Nerja is definitely well worth a visit.
+Plus, the road to get there is fantastic, only taking approximately 45 minutes along the AP7 from Malaga.